dji-sdk/Mobile-SDK-Doc/source/android-tutorials/UXSDKDemo.md

 1. We override the `onCreate()` method to check the permissions and invoke the `registerApp()` method of `DJISDKManager` to register the application first.

 2. Initialize the `SDKManagerCallback` variable and implement its two interface methods.
 You can use the `onRegister()` method to check the Application registration status and show text message to inform users.
-Using the `onProductChange()` method, we can check the product connection status and invoke the `notifyStatusChange()` method to notify status changes.

-3. Initialize the `BaseProductListener` and `ComponentListener` variables and implement the interface methods of them.
-You can use the `onComponentChange()` method to check the product component change status and invoke the `notifyStatusChange()` method to notify status changes.
-Also, you can use the `onConnectivityChange()` method to notify the product and component connectivity changes.
+When the product is connected or disconnected, the `onProductConnect()` and `onProductDisconnect()` methods will be invoked.
+Moreover, we use the `onComponentChange()` method to check the component changes and invoke the `notifyStatusChange()` method to notify the changes.

 Please initialize the DJI Android SDK class variables inside the `onCreate()` method of `DemoApplication` class after the `MApplication` class is created, which finished loading the SDK classes by invoking the `Helper.install()`.